Equity financing, by definition, is when a small business owner raises money from outside investors.

-In equity financing, business owners raise funds by selling their own shares of the organization.
+With equity financing, business owners raise funds by selling their shares of the organization.
 By selling a portion of their stake in the business, they gain access to capital to address immediate needs.

-Equity financing investors assume a great deal of risk; their only means of generating a return on investment is if the company either makes a consistent profit or if the business is sold.
+When you raise money from outside investors, those investors assume many of the risks of equity financing.
+They do so in the hopes of generating a return on their investment, namely if the company either makes a consistent profit or is sold.

-Beyond gaining ownership as a shareholder of the business and the dividends from those shares, an equity investor also has a hand in making decisions concerning the future of your business.
-While they may not have the same voting rights as others (depending on their equity stake), they still have a say during
+Beyond gaining ownership as a shareholder of the business and the dividends from those shares, an equity investor plays a role in making decisions concerning the future of the business.
+While they may not have the same voting rights as others (depending on their equity stake), they still have some say in company decisions.

 The businesses that are the best candidates for equity financing are those who are: